projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 </div>

 **Installing Extensions**
-Use the following links to install the Visual Studio Code extensions we will be using in this course:
+<div>Use the following links to install the Visual Studio Code extensions we will be using in this course:</div>

 <ul>
 <li><a href="https://marketplace.visualstudio.com/items?itemName=ms-python.python">Python</a></li>